-which were considered far too difficult and obtuse for gamers of the time, but the game itself has had a lasting legacy, now being accepted into such emulators as SCUMMVM
+The game featured puzzles which were considered far too difficult and obtuse for gamers of the time, but the game itself has had a lasting legacy, now being accepted into such emulators as SCUMMVM.

-.
-The player takes control of him, and try to save the city from destruction, in a journey that takes you from Ankh-Morpork to the edge of the Disc and beyond.
-The game incorporates many characters from non-Rincewind Discworld adventures, such as Nanny Ogg, The Ankh-Morpork guards, Cut-me-own-throat Dibbler, Trolls, the Patrician and Death.
+A typically nasty secret order has summoned up a dragon, and is using it to wreak havoc upon the city.
+But it's not down to Carrot and co to stop it.
+It's down to Rincewind, the highly inept wizard.
+The player takes control of him, and try to save the city from destruction, in a journey that takes players from Ankh-Morpork to the edge of the Disc, and beyond.
+The game incorporates many characters from non-Rincewind Discworld adventures, such as Nanny Ogg, The Ankh-Morpork guards, Cut-Me-Own-Throat Dibbler, Trolls, the Patrician, and Death.

 Rincewind is then tasked with helping to both locate and get rid of the dragon.
 After awaking his faithful companion (and inventory) the Luggage, Rincewind finds the Dragons-Lair Companion, and is tasked with finding the five items needed to create a dragon locator.

-A staff - which he steals from the old, deaf and blind wizard Windle Poons.
+- A staff - which he steals from the old, deaf and blind wizard Windle Poons.

-Dragon's Breath - for which he must startle and anger the actual dragon
+- Dragon's Breath - for which he must startle and anger the actual dragon.

-An Imp - which hides inside a hole in the toymaker's store, a la a mouse.
+- An Imp - which hides inside a hole in the toymaker's store, a la a mouse.

-A Magic Coil - which is located, of all places, in a barber's shop/
+- A Magic Coil - which is located, of all places, in a barber's shop.

-A Metal Container - there's one of these in every kitchen.
+- A Metal Container - there's one of these in every kitchen.